abailly/abailly.github.io/posts/dependent-types-ddd.md

 date: 2017-04-03
 ------------

-> -- This article aims to be the first post in a series exploring connection between [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and [Dependent types](https://en.wikipedia.org/wiki/Dependent_type) as implemented in [Idris](http://idris-lang.org).
+> This article aims to be the first post in a series exploring connection between [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and [Dependent types](https://en.wikipedia.org/wiki/Dependent_type) as implemented in [Idris](http://idris-lang.org).
 I plan to go through all the examples scattered across Eric Evan's [seminal book](https://www.abebooks.com/products/isbn/9780321125217/22376984258), revisiting them in the light of functional programming with dependent types.
 My intuition is that using DT languages will allow us to produce better and safer designs.

-> -- Note this article is a [literate Idris program]() you can download and run with the Idris interpreter or compiler.

 Let's go first through some ceremonies in order to please the Gods of programming: